 Durham's growing black community made its own arrangements, acquiring land then outside city limits to the northeast to create Geer Cemetery in 1877.

-Despite recurring appeals for a more accessible, public burial ground, this 'separate but equal' facility was only purchased in late 1926, and it appears to have taken roughly two years of preparation before the first burials here in late 1928.
+Despite recurring appeals for a more accessible, public burial ground, land for this 'separate but equal' facility was only purchased in late 1926, and it appears to have taken roughly two years of preparation before the first burials here in late 1928.

 In the ninety-plus years since, it has provided a final resting place for over 10,000 people, including many of Durham's most prominent African American figures - including John Merrick, C.C.
 Spaulding, James E. Shepard, and others.

-Marker for NC Mutual co-founder John Merrick (posted by DLHamm to findagrave.com) - one of several to be reburied in Beechwood once the cemetery opened in the mid-1920s.
+Marker for NC Mutual co-founder John Merrick (posted by DLHamm to findagrave.com) - one of several to be reburied in Beechwood once the cemetery opened in the latter 1920s.

 Below is a map of the layout of Beechwood's sections - for more information on those buried here visit this page on Cemetery Census.